Covid-19 pandemic has hit the businesses very badly, worldwide.

 This blog is written by a guest blogger.
 The views, opinions, and positions expressed within this post are those of the author, they do not, however, represent the opinion or ideas of BDCC Global.
 The accuracy, completeness, and validity of any statements made within this article are not guaranteed.
 We accept no liability for any errors, omissions or representations.
 We are glad to provide such minds a platform to express and are thankful to them for their valued contributions and thoughtful insights on DevOps – which is what we believe in and treasure the most.

-Sai Nikesh D
+Latest posts by Sai Nikesh D (see all)